eduardo-dangelo/code-docs/module_01/exercise.md

   ```
   > The `document.addEventListener()` method attaches an event handler to the document.
   > It will set the style property `display` to `none` when the user clicks away from the burger menu.

+- ### 👀 Preview the project:
+  > Open or refresh the `index.html` file in the browser.
+  > Test the `JavaScript` code by clicking on the burger menu.
+  > The dropdown menu should show when you click on the burger menu and hide when click away.

 ## 🏁 Checkpoint:
 > Congratulations!
 You've completed all the steps of the exercise.